hnlcory/hnlcory.github.io/projects/project-3.md

 Cotton is a horror-esque text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
 Slightly more interesting and convoluted!
 (It is not that scary.)

-To give you a flavor of the game, here is an excerpt from one run:
+To give you a flavor of the game, here is a

 <hr>